-Conan O'Brien's 'Conan' going to weekly format on TBS
+Conan O'Brien's 'Conan' could switch to weekly format on TBS

 O'Brien's show currently ranks last among the major late night shows on broadcast and cable, averaging 597,000 viewers so far this season.

-"Conan" premiered on TBS in 2010 following his shor but much discussed stint as host of NBC's "The Tonight Show."
+"Conan" premiered on TBS in 2010 following his short but much discussed stint as host of NBC's "The Tonight Show."